RasemMaraqa/Project-management/README.md

 DELETE /projects/{project_id}/tasks/{task_id}
 ```

-Task access is authorized through workspace membership and the corresponding
+Your workspace role controls what you can do with tasks.
+Viewing, creating,
-task permission: `TASK_VIEW`, `TASK_CREATE`, `TASK_UPDATE`, or `TASK_DELETE`.
+editing, and deleting tasks each need the matching task permission.
+A task can
-When assigning a task, the assignee must be a member of that task's workspace.
+only be assigned to a member of the same workspace.

-## Project structure
+## Project folders

 ```text
 app/